helping children with big emotions through

 • Training

-The UP-C outperforms control conditions in reducing internalizing symptoms in youth
+The UP-C (Emotion Detectives) outperforms control conditions for anxiety and depression in children.

 Two randomized control trials conducted by Kennedy and colleagues (2019) and Caiado and colleagues (2024) demonstrated the effectiveness of the UP-C in reducing internalizing symptoms.

-There are many adaptations of the UP-C/A for different treatment settings
+There are many adaptations of the UP-C/A for different treatment settings, cultures, and languages.

 Powered by